Rebel Rebel: Legacy

 "Rebel Rebel" has appeared on several compilation albums, the first being ChangesoneBowie in 1976.
 It was also remastered in 2016, along with the entire Diamond Dogs album, as part of the Who Can I Be Now?
 (1974–1976) box set.
 The rare US single version was included on Sound + Vision, the bonus disc of the 30th Anniversary Edition of Diamond Dogs, and Re:Call 2.
 The song's original UK single mix appeared on Re:Call 2; however, it was sourced not from the original analog tape, but rather from a pristine 7-inch single, as the tape was thought to be lost.
 The original single mix was released again on 24 May 2019 to commemorate the 45th anniversary of the Diamond Dogs album, this time sourced from the original tape, which had been recovered since the release of Who Can I Be Now?

 The track is cited by Nicholas Pegg as Bowie's most-covered track.
 A cover version by Dead or Alive was released as a single in 1994, under the name International Crysis, and peaked at number 76 on the UK Singles Chart.
-American country music singer Chris Young sampled the song's guitar riff for his 2023 song "Young Love & Saturday Nights".
+American country music singer Chris Young sampled the song's guitar riff for his 2023 single "Young Love & Saturday Nights".